5 Reasons Your Debt Consolidation Loan Was Denied

 Use a Cosigner

-There is strength in numbers, so consider finding someone who’ll sign on to pay the loan if you are not able to.
+There is strength in numbers, so consider finding someone who’ll sign on to pay the consolidation loan in the event you can’t.
 That won’t be just anyone off the street, of course.
-But if you can cajole a parent or spouse or friend with a good credit history to cosign, some lenders will look more favorably on your application.
+But with a parent or spouse or friend with a good credit history to cosign, some lenders will look more favorably on your application.

-Some will, but many will not.
-Those lenders will only consider applicants who can meet requirements on their own, so check with prospective lenders before pursuing a cosigner.
+Some but not all.
+Other lenders will only consider applicants who can meet requirements on their own, so check with prospective lenders before pursuing a cosigner.

 Balance Transfer Credit Cards